gwsmedia/YASCL/README.md

 ### Methods
 **slideNext()**
-This can be used to slide to the next item.
+This can be used to slide the carousel(s) to the next item.

 **slidePrev()**
-This can be used to slide to the previous item.
+This can be used to slide the carousel(s) to the previous item.

 **slideTo(slideNum)**
-This can be called to slide to a specific item.
+This can be called to slide the carousel(s) to a specific item.
 Slide numbers begin at 0.
 At the moment **loop** changes the slide numbers but this will be remedied in a future version.

+#### Multiple carousels
+The methods above will work regarldess as to how many elements `selector` maps to.
+However, there are times one may want to call a method on a singular carousel.
+In this case, one can use one of the methods below to get the individual carousel and apply said method to that instead.

+**getCarousels()**
+If `selector` refers to multiple elements, this method can be used to get all of the individual slider objects.
+Then the `slide` methods above can be called on specific carousels.
+If there is only one carousel, this is irrelevant.

+**getCarousel(index)**
+If `selector` refers to multiple elements, this method can be used to get a singular slider object.
+Then the `slide` methods above can be called on it directly.
+If there is only one carousel, this is irrelevant.

+**carouselCount()**
+This will get the number of carousels instantiated.

 ### Example
 ```